Gorenstein isolated quotient singularities of odd prime dimension are cyclic: Proof of Lemma

 We may assume that $K$ is an algebraically closed field.

 Remark that each matrix in $G$ is diagonalizable because the characteristic of $K$ is $0$ or does not divide the order of $G$.

-First we shall prove Theorem~\ref{main} in the case where $G$ is an abelian group.
+First we shall prove Lemma~\ref{main} in the case where $G$ is an abelian group.
 Next we shall do in the case where $G$ is a solvable group.
-Finally we prove Theorem~\ref{main} without any other additional assumption.
+Finally we prove Lemma~\ref{main} without any additional assumptions.